Divorce mediation can lessen divorce stress on children and parents.

 If you are experiencing a lot of conflict with your spouse, step back and consider how fighting affects your children.
 It is easy to find yourself overwhelmed by the emotion of a divorce and in turn overlook the effect snide comments or passive aggressive actions may have on children caught in the middle.
 If these conflicts are impossible to overlook, it may be more feasible to parent individually.

 The study sets an important example for couples who argue: counseling is an invaluable resource.
+Mediation can help lessen divorce stress on children.
 Talking in a safe and open environment could be integral to the long-term happiness of your children.